pixel-ports/docs-pas/docs/user_guide.md

 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-crM3.jpg" alt="ot-user-crM3" align="center"/>
 </p>

    Note that there is still no name nor category for the model, as it needs to be first otained (pulled) from the Docker repository.
-You can track this activity by monitoring the **/var/log/tomcat8/otpixelEngineCreateModel.log** file:
+You can track this activity by monitoring the **otpixelEngineCreateModel.log** file:

  <p align="center">
 <img src="https://github.com/pixel-ports/docs-hub-ot/raw/master/docs/img/ot-user-crM4.jpg" alt="ot-user-crM4" align="center"/>